Skip to main content

 Library of Congress

-At the Digital Repository of Ireland (DRI), our core remit is to provide long-term preservation and access to Ireland’s humanities, cultural heritage, and social sciences digital data.
+The Digital Repository of Ireland (DRI) provides a unique service in Ireland as a national infrastructure that provides long-term preservation and access to Ireland’s humanities, cultural heritage, and social sciences digital data.

 Digital content is fragile: file formats can change, technologies change, websites can be taken down, user needs evolve, and hardware can become obsolete.
 Without active management, digital content is at risk of becoming inaccessible due to factors like format obsolescence, media failure, or barriers to discoverability.
 The ultimate aim of digital preservation is to provide sustained access by reducing risks to digital content.